Your free business.com+ membership unlocks exclusive tech deals and advisor support

 4. Utilize all appropriate communication channels.

 Depending on the crisis, you may need to communicate changes in your business’s operating hours, online options, available services and more.
-To reach your customers, utilize multiple channels, including email, text and social media.
+To reach your customers, use multiple channels, including email, text and social media.

 Monitor all available channels to ensure customers’ needs are being addressed, and respond as best you can, even if your operations are temporarily closed.